Davey Lopes: Playing

 Lopes spent nine seasons with the Dodgers as their regular second baseman.
-Along with Steve Garvey (1B), Bill Russell (SS), and Ron Cey (3B), which stayed together for eight and a half seasons.
+Along with the rest of the starting infield, Steve Garvey (1B), Bill Russell (SS), and Ron Cey (3B), which stayed together for eight and a half seasons.

 Used in the leadoff role most of his career, Lopes was one of the most effective base stealers in baseball's modern era.
 His 557 career stolen bases rank 26th all-time, but his success rate of 83.01% (557 steals in only 671 attempts) ranks 3rd-best all time among players with 400 or more career stolen bases (behind Tim Raines and Willie Wilson).
 In 1975, Lopes stole 38 consecutive bases without getting caught, breaking a 53-year-old record set by Max Carey.
-Lopes' record was later broken by Vince Coleman in 1989.
+Lopes's record was later broken by Vince Coleman in 1989.
 Lopes led the National League with 77 steals in 1975, and again with 63 the following season.
+He won the Gold Glove Award for second basemen in 1978.

-A rare blend of speed and power, Lopes hit a career-high 28 home runs in 1979, becoming one of only seven second basemen in NL history to have hit that many home runs in a season (Rogers Hornsby, Davey Johnson, Jeff Kent, Ryne Sandberg, Juan Samuel and Chase Utley are the others).
-He also hit 17 twice (1978 and 1983), appeared in four consecutive All-Star games from 1978 to 1981, played in one Division Series, six NLCS and four World Series, including as a member of the 1981 World Champion Dodgers.
-Arguably Lopes' best World Series was against the Yankees in 1978, when he hit three home runs and seven RBIs.
+A rare blend of speed and power, Lopes hit a career-high 28 home runs in 1979, which tied Cey and Garvey for the team high.
+He also hit 17 home runs twice (1978 and 1983), appeared in four consecutive All-Star games from 1978 to 1981, played in one Division Series, six NLCS and four World Series, including as a member of the 1981 World Champion Dodgers.
+In the 1978 World Series, Lopes hit three home runs with seven runs batted in.
+In the 1981 playoffs, he set a then-single-season MLB postseason record of 10 stolen bases (in 10 attempts), broken by Rickey Henderson with 11 in 1989.

 Before the 1982 season, the Dodgers sent Lopes to the Oakland Athletics (for minor leaguer Lance Hudson) to make room for rookie second baseman Steve Sax.
-With Oakland, Lopes teamed with Rickey Henderson to steal 158 bases, setting a new American League record for teammates.
-Henderson collected 130, Lopes 28.
+With Oakland, Lopes teamed with Henderson to steal 158 bases, setting a new American League record for teammates.
+Henderson collected 130 and Lopes 28.

-The Athletics traded him to the Chicago Cubs on August 31, 1984, to complete an earlier deal for Chuck Rainey.
+The Athletics traded Lopes to the Chicago Cubs on August 31, 1984, to complete an earlier deal for Chuck Rainey.
 He was then traded on July 21, 1986, to the Houston Astros for Frank DiPino.
 He stole 47 bases at the age of 40 and 25 at age 41, before retiring at the end of the 1987 season.

 In a 16-season career, Lopes posted a .263 batting average with 155 home runs and 614 runs batted in in 1,812 games played.